duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 In order to start processing data on the watchtowers you need to run the `cslam-aquisition` container.
 This requires that you know the hostname and the IP address of the machine serving as the ROS Master for this demo.
 Once you know the hostname you can get its IP address by pinging it.

 We have made a `bash` script that allows to easily set up all the the watchtowers.
 You can find it in `duckietown-cslam/scripts/watchtowers_setup.sh`.
 You will need to edit the `SERVER_HOSTNAME` and `SERVER_IP` in this file to the ones of your ROS Master.
+Also check if `array` contains all your watchtowers.
 Then you can run it with `bash watchtowers_setup.sh`.

 TODO: Add this is not the server, and that this is needed to lower the load on the server which does the real processing.
 We should also mention somewhere that we need three different computers - data acquisition, graph optimization, and visualization